jaromir-sukuba/nvm/readme.md

 ![LNA cover graph](/media/lnacover_graph.PNG?raw=true)

 #### Side PCB
-Original Modushop enclosure fitted the outer enclosure panel by screwing to side meal sheets by swlf tapping screws.
+Original Modushop enclosure fitted the outer enclosure panel by screwing to side meal sheets by self tapping screws.
 I didn't like this, so I drilled the original holes for self-tappers into 3,5mm diameter and mounted dedicated mechanical PCB with nothing than holes and copper plane to solder M3 nuts.
 This PCB keeps the internal chassis and outer shields in single piece.
 I think this part would be somehow better made out of >3mm thick aluminium board of the same size, with drilled and tapped holes, but PCB seems to work fine, for now.
 ![Side PCB](/media/bok2.jpg?raw=true)

 #### Push button rod